• Menopause 101

 Complementary approaches and the science behind them.

-• What to expect at your visit
+• What to expect at a menopause visit

 A lot of people bring up questions and changes they believe are related to perimenopause and menopause at their wellness visit—which is great!
 We are happy to address your questions and get as far as we can at this visit.
 Be sure to bring as much information as you can about your menstrual cycle and symptoms.
 Try tracking everything using a calendar or menstrual period app for several months to see how often it happens, what your bleeding is like and how you experience other menstrual symptoms.
 Your clinician will use this information to assess where you are in the transition to menopause.
-Of course, they will want to know about other symptoms, too—like hot flashes, trouble sleeping, pain with sex, etc. We’ll get as far as we can in discussing how to address your symptoms and we may we need to schedule a follow up visit to either finalize your plan or check to see how it’s working or both.
+Of course, they will want to know about other symptoms, too—like hot flashes, trouble sleeping, pain with sex, etc. Hormone testing usually isn’t needed to begin therapies to help with symptoms.
+We’ll get as far as we can in discussing how to address your symptoms and we may we need to schedule a follow up visit to either finalize your plan or check to see how it’s working or both.

 If you’re not due for a wellness visit and you’re having symptoms of perimenopause or menopause that are disrupting your life, schedule an office visit to discuss them.
 Most of our nurse practitioners, nurse midwives and physicians are able to help.
-We also have several clinicians with additional training and certification in menopause management.
-Hormone testing usually isn’t needed to begin therapies to help with symptoms.
+We also have a number of clinicians with a passion and extra training to help people manage the symptoms of menopause – see below!

 Check Accepted